geerlingguy/ai-benchmarks/README.md

   2. _How_ to benchmark the models (what context size, with or without features like flash attention, etc.?).
   3. What _results_ to worry about (prompt processing speed, generated tokens per second, etc.?)

-## Llama.cpp Benchmark
+## Llama.cpp Benchmarks

 _Most_ of the time I rely on llama.cpp, as it is more broadly compatible, works with more models on more systems, and incorporates features that are useful for hardware acceleration more quickly than Ollama.
 For example, [Vulkan was supported for years in llama.cpp prior to Ollama supporting it](https://github.com/ollama/ollama/issues/2033).
 Vulkan enables many AMD and Intel GPUs (as well as other Vulkan-compatible iGPUs) to work for LLM inference.

-Right now I don't have a particular _script_ to assist with my llama.cpp benchmarks, I just pull a model manually, then use llama.cpp's built-in `llama-bench` utility:
+The repository includes a [Pyinfra](https://pyinfra.com) script to run either `llama.cpp` or `ollama` benchmarks with any given LLM.

+If you already have llama.cpp installed, you can run a quick benchmark using the `llama-bench` tool directly:

 ```
 # Download a model (gguf)